This software uses the projective transformation to register images of a flat scene obtained from different

 (d)

-mode.
-This takes about fifteen seconds. (d) Refinement of the registration.
-This takes several seconds.
+default mode. (d) Refinement of the registration.

 (a)